AgentMC/Sao20/Translate/En/Part1.md

 The sword's life itself was already recovered because it was contained in the sheath for two days, but dirt and scratches would not disappear without care.

 She put the sword on the table and opened the wooden box.
-First, she removed the dirt by wiping the blades, guard and handle with white cotton cloth.
-Then poured some polishing oil on the leather of the Silver-Fur Deer of Southern Empire and polished the blade carefully.
+First, she removed the dirt by wiping the blade, guard and handle with white cotton cloth.
+Then poured some polishing oil on the leather of the Silver-Fur Deer of Southern Empire and began to polish the blade carefully.

 Kirito and Yujio during the time of Sword Mastery Academy frequently talked about taking care of swords while handling the Sword of the Night Sky and the Sword of the Blue Rose.
 Ronye was fond of watching them closely at that times.
 She still felt that one and a half months Tiese and herself were doing a valet duty was the most enjoyable and most brilliant days of her 17 years life.